cs-shubham-morankar/connector-aws-commands/docs/AWSCommandsConnectorDoc.md

 - Authorize Egress
 - Revoke Egress
 - Revoke Ingress
+- Revoke All Active Sessions

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection since the sample playbook collection gets deleted during connector upgrade and delete.